 Learn to Play Coaching seminars focus on softball fundamentals and coaching essentials, placing emphasis on safety, fun, ethics, teamwork, and values beyond the game.
 The hands-on workshops enable volunteer coaches to be able to teach basic softball related skills to Learn to Play participants through a variety of activities.
 These workshops are delivered free of charge throughout the province to ensure that all Learn to Play programs have qualified individuals facilitating the weekly practices.

-Multi-Cultural Association – Weekly visits to the Fredericton Multi-Cultural Association provide new Canadians the opportunity to be exposed to the sport of softball.
+Twice per week, we visits the Fredericton Multi-Cultural Association to provide new Canadians the opportunity to be exposed to the sport of softball.
 Sessions are primarily focuses on the development of the participant’s fundamental movement skills, in addition to exposing them to softball related actives and various other physical activities that are commonly found within the Canadian culture.

 This program also concentrates on exposing new Canadian immigrants to Canadian culture in hopes of lowering many of the common side effects that occur when immigrating to a new country.
 The program also contributes to the overall physical fitness, mental well-being and social integration of the participants by providing a safe forum in which the youth could develop mentally, physically and emotionally by bonding over the collective goal of learning a new sport.

-Special Olympics – In partnership with Special Olympics NB, recognizing that physical activity benefits individuals of all ages.
-This program will also be fun and engaging while assisting youth with skill development; socially, physically and cognitivel
+In partnership with Special Olympics NB, recognizing that physical activity benefits individuals of all ages.
+This program will also be fun and engaging while assisting youth with skill development; socially, physically and cognitive.